flyjwayur/ShapesAndColors/README.md

 - Game : Playing a color matching game (matching colors between an object in an image and input from color palette), Giving a feedback on the answer and score on the answer
 - Sensor : The backgound color of page is changing, when a user tilt a phone.
+- Theme : Material design + 3 main colors (Primary color : pastel yellow, Secondary color : pastel blue, accent : dark pink)
+- Accessibility : improvment on color contrasts and providing content descriptions on images
+- Broadcast Receiver : Toast message about the internet connectivity & ready to send messages to/from other app

 ## Built With
 - Android ARCore & sceneform